lou1306/CIV/README.md

 # CIV - CCS Interpreter and Verifier

 CIV (pronounced *One-Zero-Four* or *CentoQuattro*) is a tool to verify properties on a CCS process.
-It includes ANTLR-based parsers for CCS and (hopefully) HML with fixpoints.
+It includes Antlr4-based parsers for CCS and (hopefully) HML with fixpoints.

+I do *not* want to build a super-efficient or "enterprise-ready" implementation.
+This will be, first and foremost, an educational project to show off the capabilities of Antlr4 and C# on the .NET Core platform.
+And to get to know CCS/HML a little deeper :)

 ## Requirements

+You need java if you want to re-generate the lexers/parsers during the build phase (in Debug mode).

 You must have installed .NET Core 2.0 for this software to run.
 You can verify your version by running
 ```